master-senses/perplexity-take_home/README.md

 ### Custom Chat Interface
 I've built my own chat interface.
 I took a lot of inspiration from Perplexity!
 The LLM answer format and sources cards were inspired by perplexity design.
 Creating an interface with streaming and minimal rerendering was time-consuming.

+### Link to X posts
+All information generated is sourced from X posts, whose links are provided in sources cards.